h2020-westlife-eu/westlife-docs/repository/developers-guide/aria-integration.md

       })
       ...
 ```
-In order not to reveal client_id and client_secret, the following code reside on server/backend side of your application at http:[yourweb]/accessToken.php:
+In order not to reveal `client_id`and `client_secret`, the following code reside on server/backend side only of your application at http:[yourweb]/accessToken.php:

 `accessToken.php part 1`: